WanChiChen/COP-4331C-Project/Artifacts/Architecture.md

 We wil be building most our game's artistic assets, such as sprites, to unite the game's aesthetics for better user immersion.
 Some third-party assets may be used for animations, fonts, or icons.

+The only third-party libraries we use are the default Unity libraries.

 # Reuse

 Game assets could be re-used for future projects with similar artistic themes.
 The level generation algorithm can be modified to fit other genres such as first-person-shooters or open-world rpgs.